oslomarketsolutions/website/src/pages/en/about/index.md

     internet-based solutions for the financial markets.
 With a Nordic perspective, we focus on high availability, quality, innovation, design, speed and flexibility towards our clients.
-All of our solutions are hosted and operated inhouse and delivered as a software as a service.
+All of our solutions are hosted and operated by Oslo Market Solutions.
   title: Oslo Market solutions
 history:
   header: A brief history